beyondcode/laravel-confirm-email/README.md

 might see.
 In addition to that, you can change the notification class that will be used to send the confirmation code completely, by changing it in the `config/confirmation.php` file.

+### Change redirect routes
+You can change all possible redirect routes by including these values either as properties in your registration controller, or as methods returning the route/URL string:

+- `redirectConfirmationTo`
+- `redirectAfterRegistrationTo`
+- `redirectAfterResendConfirmationTo`

+They all default to `route('login')`.

 ### The Confirmed Event
 On successful email confirmation, this package dispatches a `Confirmed` event, in order for you to conveniently handle any custom logic, such as sending a welcome email or automatically logging the user in.